DnD 5e - Rogue Subclass Breakdown

 However, this feature does have some drawbacks.
-You me be unarmed after attacking with both blades, which means that you can't use Opportunity Attacks to get extra Sneak Attack on other people's turns (unarmed strikes are still possible, but don't qualify for Sneak Attack).
+You'll be unarmed after attacking with both blades, which means that you can't use Opportunity Attacks to get extra Sneak Attack on other people's turns (unarmed strikes are still possible, but don't qualify for Sneak Attack).
 You can mitigate this somewhat by drawing and stowing a dagger before or after attacking on alternate turns, but that trades your Free Item Interaction every turn for the ability to make meaningful Opportunity Attacks every other turn.
 That's a hard trade, not to mention how annoying it is.
 You could also get Fighting Style (Thrown Weapon) which will allow you to draw a dagger as part of the making the Opportunity Attack, but that may not be worth the cost to do so.

 Also, since your Psychic Blades can only deal psychic damage, if you run into something immune to it you lose half the functions of your subclass.
 You'll need to carry a dagger (ideally a magic one) as a backup. : This is your primary combat option.
 You can attack with the blades equally well in melee and at range, and with a range of 60 feet your range is much greater than that of a rogue using daggers.
 The fact that this deals psychic damage is great, too, since it's so rarely resisted and easily bypasses common resistances to non-magical weapon damage.
 Oh, and it's a d6 damage die instead of the dagger's d4.